mdhaber/marray/README.md

 namespace and are accessible via `help`.
 For more information, please see [the tutorial](https://mdhaber.github.io/marray/tutorial.html).

-[^1]: The MArray logo is a nod to NumPy, but MArray is not affiliated with the NumPy project.
+[^1]: The MArray logo is a nod to NumPy's logo, but MArray is not affiliated with the NumPy project.